wingos80/thesis_notes/Master_notes.md

 1. Read up on Sutton & Barto
 2. Read up on flying-V
 3. Read up on Hierarchical RL (maybe HRL for continuous algos?
 For SAC?)
-4. Look into evolutionary reinforcment learning (what's the deal with using GA over ES?)
+4. Look into evolutionary reinforcement learning (what's the deal with using GA over ES?)
 5. Look at Lucas/Caspers repos to study IDHP implementation

 ---